tedneward/AngularLabs/README.md

 # AngularLabs

 This README file contains the default Angular CLI-generated content, plus the lab instructions for each step.
 Each lab step is tagged with a branch, so to start on the first lab, simply "git checkout lab-1", examine the README file for the instructions, and begin.
-All instructions will be at the end of the README, so that developers can see what has gone before, and have this file as a reference point for reference purposes.

 ## Lab 1: Domain Models